 The Large Hadron Collider (LHC) is a source of photon-induced processes.
-The electromagnetic fields of the relativistic particles are strongly contracted allowing for their interpretation as a flux of quasi-real photons, which interact with the particles travelling in the opposite direction.
-When the impact parameter of the collision is larger than the sum of the radii of the incoming particles, purely strong interactions are suppressed due to the short range of this force and photon-induced processes dominate.
-These are ultra-peripheral collisions (UPCs) [1-3].
+The electromagnetic fields of the relativistic nuclei are strongly contracted allowing for their interpretation as a flux of quasi-real photons, which interact with the nuclei travelling in the opposite direction.
+When the impact parameter of the collision is larger than the sum of the radii of the incoming nuclei, purely strong interactions are suppressed due to the short range of this force and photon-induced processes dominate.
+Interactions of this type are called ultra-peripheral collisions (UPCs) [1-3].

 Among all the possible processes in UPC, the coherent production of vector mesons stands out due to the large associated cross sections and the cleanliness of its experimental signature: the quasi-real photon interacts with the coherent QCD field of the other incoming particle to produce only a vector meson.
-Due to the coherence condition, the average transverse momentum of the vector meson, $\langle p_T \rangle$ , is related to the transverse size of the nucleus $R_A$ as $\langle p_T \rangle \sim \hbar/R_A$ [1], yielding $\langle p_T \rangle \sim 37$ (30) MeV/c for a Xe (Pb) nucleus.
+Due to the coherence condition, the average transverse momentum of the vector meson, $\langle p_T \rangle$, is related to the transverse size of the nucleus R_A as $\langle p_T \rangle \sim \hbar/R_A$ [1], yielding $\langle p_T \rangle \sim 37$ (30) MeV/c for a Xe (Pb) nucleus.
 A related process is the incoherent production where the photon interacts with a nucleon in the nucleus, which implies a larger average transverse momentum of the produced vector meson.
 In addition, secondary electromagnetic interactions of the colliding nuclei may excite one or both of them and upon de-excitation produce neutrons at beam rapidities [4].
 This effect depends on the square of the electric charge of the nucleus, so it is expected to be substantially weaker for Xe than for Pb.

-One of the photoproduction processes with the largest cross section is the production of a $\rho^0$ vector meson, which offers the opportunity to study the approach to the black-disc limit of QCD with a semi-hard scale [5].
+One of the photoproduction processes with the largest cross section is the production of a ho^0 vector meson, which offers the opportunity to study the approach to the black-disc limit of QCD with a semi-hard scale [5].
 This process has been extensively studied at the Relativistic Heavy Ion Collider (RHIC) in Au-Au, and at the LHC in Pb-Pb UPC.
-Measurements at RHIC were performed by the STAR Collaboration at centre-of-mass energies per nucleon pair ( $\sqrt{s{NN}}$ ) of 62.4 GeV [6], 130 GeV [7], and 200 GeV [8], while the studies at the LHC by the ALICE Collaboration were carried out at 2.76 TeV [9] and 5.02 TeV [10].
+Measurements at RHIC were performed by the STAR Collaboration at centre-of-mass energies per nucleon pair ($\sqrt{s{\rm NN}}$) of 62.4 GeV [6], 130 GeV [7], and 200 GeV [8], while the studies at the LHC by the ALICE Collaboration were carried out at 2.76 TeV [9] and 5.02 TeV [10].
 All measurements were performed at midrapidity.
-At the time of the first experimental results, the model predictions of the cross section varied by a factor of around two.
-The availability of new and more precise data motivated an improvement of the different theoretical approaches, which in general are now closer to data [10].
+At the time of the first experimental results, the model predictions of the cross section varied substantially, with the model predicting the lowest cross section underestimating data by one standard deviation and the model predicting the largest cross section almost a factor two above data [9].
+The availability of new and more precise data motivated an improvement of the different theoretical approaches, which in general are within some 20% to data [10].
 The situation, although better than a few years ago, still calls for more data to improve our understanding of this process.
-Furthermore, the coherent production of a $\rho^0$ vector meson off a nucleus allows for the study of shadowing, the experimental fact that the nuclear structure functions are suppressed compared to the superposition of those of their constituent nucleons [11].
+Furthermore, the coherent production of a ρ^0 vector meson off a nucleus allows for the study of shadowing, the experimental fact that the nuclear structure functions are suppressed compared to the superposition of those of their constituent nucleons [11].
 This phenomenon is expected to depend on the atomic number A of the nucleus so measurements for different values of A offer another tool to test our understanding of shadowing at high energies and semi-hard scales.